10 Best Practices for Cloud-native Application Development

-Cloud-native applications are architected from the ground up to run in a public cloud, like the AWS cloud.
+Cloud-native applications are built from the ground up to run in a public cloud, like the AWS cloud.
 There are no set rules for developing them.
 Instead, the development approach is largely driven by the business problem to be solved and the software used.

 However, there are some techniques and approaches that we’ve employed at ClearScale that have generated results superior to those achieved by other means.
 The following are 10 of these “best practices,” including a few derived from AWS’ seven best practices for modern application development.